tinytaro/pam_seccomp/README.md

 The pam_seccomp PAM module can set up seccomp syscall filter for a session.
-It uses Kafel[http://google.github.io/kafel] to describe policies, and compiled into BPF code that can be used by seccomp filter.
+It uses [Kafel](http://google.github.io/kafel) to describe policies, and compiled into BPF code that can be used by seccomp filter.

 # Build
 ```
+$ cd pam_seccomp
-sudo apt install build-essential bison flex
+$ sudo apt install build-essential bison flex
-make
+$ make
 ```

 # Usage